Athrv10/Hotel_Reservation_System/README.md

 # Hotel_Reservation_System
-A JDBC  project that performs
+A JDBC  project that performs CRUD operations